GoogleCloudPlatform/storage-sdrs/readme/README-executor.md

 * frequency: The frequency at which the Job Manager Monitor will check for worker results
 * timeUnit: The time unit for the previous two config values
 #### Scheduler
-* enabled: Used to turn on and off the internal scheduler service
 * threadPoolSize: Determines the max number of scheduled jobs the scheduler will execute at once
 * shutdownWait: Determines how long the scheduler will wait for scheduled jobs to resolve before shutting down.
 If no jobs are pending, the scheduler will shut down immediately.
 * shutdownTimeUnit: The time unit for the shutdown wait value
-#### Scheduled Tasks
-* endpointHost: the SDRS host you want to call from the scheduled task
-* endpointPort: the port you want to call from the scheduled task
-* endpointApiKey: the api key to provide to the endpoint from the scheduled task
-* endpointHttpsEnabled: determines whether the scheduler uses HTTPS in its call
-#### Rule Execution Task
+#### DM Batch Processing Task
-* endpoint: the endpoint to call.
-Defaults to `events/execution`
-* initialDelay: how long to wait to start making calls after application startup
+* initialDelay: How long the DM batch processor will wait to start
-* frequency: the period between calls
+* frequency: The frequency at which the batch processor will run
-* timeUnit: the time unit for the initialDelay and frequency config values
+* timeUnit: The time unit for the previous two config values
-* timezone: the timezone that is provided for rule scheduling
+* maxRetry: The maximum number that the batch processor will re-run a failed retention job.
+Default is 5.
+* dmRegexPattern: The regex pattern of delete marker.
+Default is .delete_this_folder
-#### Validation Task
+#### DM Queue Cleanup Task
-* endpoint: the endpoint to call.
-Defaults to `events/validation`
-* initialDelay: how long to wait to start making calls after application startup
+* initialDelay: How long the cleanup will wait to start
-* frequency: the period between calls
+* frequency: The frequency at which the cleanup will run
-* timeUnit: the time unit for the initialDelay and frequency config values
+* timeUnit: The time unit for the previous two config values
 #### Storage Transfer Service
 * maxPrefixCount: the maximum number of path prefixes to include in a single STS job.
 A max of 1000 is specified by GCP.
 * shadowBucketExtension: the configurable shadow bucket name extension that is used to determine the destination bucket of STS jobs.